Vertigo

 What are the possible complications of Vertigo?

 Vertigo can interfere with driving, work, and lifestyle.
-It can also cause falls, which can lead to many injuries, including hip fractures.
+It can also cause falls, which can lead to many injuries, including hip fractures and head trauma, among others.

 When should I contact a medical professional for Vertigo?